ChakirALIEdu/head-md-soft-robots/process/Week 7/interview.md

 --> Add relevant excerpts from the articles to ground the discussion in broader trends.

+This may prevent users from expressing themselves in an authentic manner, as they are prompted to align what they express with the commercial goals of the platform.
+Ungless, Markl, et Ross, « Experiences of Censorship on TikTok Across Marginalised Identities ».
+We found that often content some may find offensive was one of the most commonly censored content types for non-marginalised groups (i.e. men and straight people).
+For example, straight people reported higher rates of removal than bisexual, gay or asexual people, and it was the most commonly removed content type; men reported higher rates of content removal than women and nonbinary people, and again it was the most commonly removed content type. ---> presence of bias

 # Conclusion

  Recap the main points: the role of algorithms in shaping what we see, how biases manifest, and the impact on self-expression.